Last updated: 27 July 2017

-The cümbüs (pronounced joomboosh, there should be a cedilla under the "s", and perhaps I'd better call it a cumbus in ASCII at least once for Google's benefit) was invented by Zeynel Abidin in Istanbul in the 1920s, though there is a report that a similar instrument once existed in the nineteenth century.
-It's intended to have a playing technique much like the ud, the fretless lute of the Middle East, but with a banjo head and a large spun-aluminium resonator.
+The cümbüş (pronounced joomboosh; perhaps I'd better call it a "cumbus" in ASCII at least once for Google's benefit) was invented by Zeynel Abidin in Istanbul in the 1920s, though there is a report that a similar instrument once existed in the nineteenth century.
+It's intended to have a playing technique much like the fretless lute of the Middle East ("ud" in Turkish, "oud" in Arabic, "outi" in Greek), but with steel strings, a banjo head and a large spun-aluminium resonator.

-These combine with the doubled steel strings to give it a far more powerful sound than the ud.
+These new features combine to give it a far more powerful sound than the ud.
 It has an attack like a banjo and a long sustain like a Celtic harp.
 The fingerboard is flat and fretless, usually made of Formica or something similar.
 Unlike any other stringed instrument I know of, the action is adjustable; the neck is attached to the body by a hinge with a screw that can change its angle.